mieweb/docs/content/features/portal-management/portal-messaging.md

 Click on the begin button next to the questionnaire that best describes the chat.
 This is the same area that you would land if you clicked on the send a message button within the Messages section.

 {{% note %}}
-The send a message button may be named something different in your portal.
-Send a message is the standard button name but it can be configured to a different name.
+The "send a message" button is customizable.
+The "send a message" button name is the default option but it can be configured to a different name.
 {{% /note %}}

 ![](./portal-messaging.assets/e2fc97c55cac8abf56d3e389afb2e902.png)